aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 # III.
 Required Runs
 --------------------------------------------------------------------------------

+There are three QoS tests and the steps for each are the same, only the base test to be run and the type of QoS employed (bandwidth or IOPs) change.

-1. IOR, sequential, N to N, reads and writes - `IOR test 1.d`
+1. IOR, sequential, N to N, reads and writes - base test: `IOR test 1.d` - QoS: `read and write Bandwidth`
-2. IOR, random, small-transaction, N to N, reads and writes - `IOR test 3.d`
+2. IOR, random, small-transaction, N to N, reads and writes - base test: `IOR test 3.d` - QoS: `read and write IOPs`
-3. mdtest, shared directory, creates - `mdtest 1.e`
+3. mdtest, shared directory, creates - base test: `mdtest 1.e` - QoS: `write IOPs`

-- *a.* Run the `IOR test 1.d`, sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
-Record the read and write bandwidth in the output.
+- *a.* Run the base test with sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
-- *b.* Using the provided QoS mechanism, set the read and write bandwidth QoS for the job to 20% of the values recorded.
-- *c.* Rerun the test with this QoS setting and record the read and write bandwidth in the output.
-- *d.* For job counts of 2, 3, 4, and 5.
-Run independent jobs like 1a,
-      above, simulteneously where the read and write bandwidth QoS for each job is set to the same 20% value used for 1c.
-Record read and write bandwidth for each job.
+      For test 1, record the read and write bandwidth in the output, use 20% of these values for read and write bandwidth QoS.
-- *e.* Remove the QoS setting

-2. IOR, random, small-transaction, N to N, reads and writes

-     - *a.* Run the `IOR test 3.d`, sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
-        Record the read and write IOPs in the output.
-    - *b.* Using the provided QoS mechanism, set the read and write IOPs QoS for the job to 20% of the values recorded.
-    - *c.* Rerun the test with this QoS setting and record the read and write IOPs.
-    - *d.* For job counts of 2, 3, 4, and 5.
-Run independent jobs like 2a,
-          above, simulteneously where the read and write IOPs QoS for each job is set to the same 20% value used for 2c.
-Record read and write IOPs for each job.
+      For test 2, record the read and write IOPs in the output, use 20% of these values for read and write IOPs QoS.
-    - *e.* Remove the QoS setting

-3. mdtest, shared directory, creates

-     - *a.* Run `mdtest 1.e`, sufficient MPI processes to achieve maximum result on the filesystem or subset of the filesystem.
-Record the create, stat, and remove operations per second in the output.
-    - *b.* Using the provided QoS mechanism, set the write IOPs QoS to 20% of the creates per second value recorded.
-    - *c.* Rerun the test with this QoS setting and record the results.
+      For test 3, record file creates, stats, and removes, use 20% of creates for write IOPs QoS.
-    - *d.* For job counts of 2, 3, 4, and 5.
-Run independent jobs like 3a,
+- *b.* For job counts of 1, 2, 3, 4, and 5.
+Run independent identical jobs simulteneously,
-          above, simulteneously where the write IOPs QoS for each job is set to the same 20% value used for 3c.
-Record read and write IOPs for each job.
+      using the provided QoS mechanism to set QoS for each job to the 20% values determined above.
+- *c.* Record the output for each test.
 - *e.* Remove the QoS setting

 # IV.
 Results
 --------------------------------------------------------------------------------